apache/nifi/minifi-docs/src/main/markdown/System_Admin_Guide.md

 ### Processors

-To query the processors use the "processor" flag followed by the processor ID to get (or "all") followed by one of the processor options.
+To query the processors use the "processor" flag followed by the processor ID or name, to get (or "all") followed by one of the processor options.
 The processor options are below.

 Option | Description
 ------ | -----------